Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 \subsubsection{Accretion and Coagulation in dense molecular gas}

 Accretion of gas metals onto grains as well as grain coagulation are relevant processes only in the densest regions of the cold ISM, $n_H \gtrsim 10^2 - 10^3$ cm$^{-3}$ \citep[e.g.][]{hirashita14}, where hydrogen is mostly in molecular form.
 These high densities are unresolved in most cosmological simulations, including our own.
 Therefore, we have to resort to a sub-resolution prescription to estimate the fraction of gas particles mass $F_{\rm dense}$ that is locally in this condition.
 To do this, we consistently rely on the MUPPI model used here to describe the unresolved processes of star formation and feedback (Sec. \ref{sec:muppi}).
 Therefore, we assume that accretion and coagulation occur only in MP (multi-phase) particles, specifically in the molecular fraction $f_{\rm mol}$ of the cold phase.
-Indeed, the typical density of the cold phase $n_{\rm cold}$ turns out to depend both on redshift and resolution, but in general it is much lower than the minimum density for the aforementioned processes to be relevant.\footnote{In LR simulations and at $z \sim 0$ ($z \sim 2$) it typically features a median $\sim 10$ ($\sim 15$) cm$^{-3}$ and 10\%-90\% percentiles of $\sim 2$ and $\sim 50$ ($\sim 2$ and $\sim 150$) cm$^{-3}$ respectively.
-In HR simulations these figures are about 1.5-2 times larger.} On the other hand MUPPI uses the \cite{blitz06} scaling of molecular fraction with pressure to estimate $f_{\rm mol}$, that is used to compute the SFR (see Section~\ref{sec:muppi}).
+Indeed, the typical density of the cold phase $n_{\rm cold}$ turns out to depend both on redshift and resolution, but in general it is much lower than the minimum density for the aforementioned processes to be relevant.
+On the other hand MUPPI uses the \cite{blitz06} scaling of molecular fraction with pressure to estimate $f_{\rm mol}$, that is used to compute the SFR (see Section~\ref{sec:muppi}).
 Therefore, in the present application we simply set $F_{\rm dense}=f_{\rm cold} \times f_{\rm mol}$, where $f_{\rm cold}$ is the cold mass fraction of the SPH particle.
 Gas metal accretion onto preexisting grains is a fundamental ISM process, strongly affecting the dust content of galaxies (see Section \ref{sec:IIagbIa}).
 Being a surface process, in the two-size approximations, it is directly taken into account only for small grains.
 Nevertheless it influences also the amount of large grains, by enhancing the coagulation of small grains.

 From equation 19 of \cite{hirashita11}, the mass increase timescale due to accretion of the generic element $X$ on grains of radius $a$ is where $f_X$ is the mass fraction of element $X$ in the grain, $s$ is the density of the grain material, $\mu_X$ is the atomic weight of the element, $m_X$ its atom mass, $n$, $T$ and $\bar{\mu}$ are the gas number density, temperature and mean molecular weight respectively, $Z_X$ the mass fraction of the element $X$ in the gas phase, and $S$ is the sticking efficiency.
 A factor 3 in the denominator accounts for the fact that the timescale given by \cite{hirashita11} is for the grain radius growth, while here we are considering the mass growth.
 For spherical grains the mass variations timescale is related to that for radius variations by $m / \dot m = a / 3 \dot a$.
 The fraction $F_{dense}$ is included because we assume that accretion occurs only in the densest molecular regions of MP particles, as described above.